kiteco/kiteco-public/README.md

 -   [Github crawler](https://github.com/kiteco/kiteco-public/blob/master/kite-go/cmds/github-crawler/crawler.go)
 -   [Package exploration](https://github.com/kiteco/kiteco-public/tree/master/kite-python/kite_pkgexploration/kite/pkgexploration), which imports and introspects Python packages (as you can imagine, this is very tricky code to get right); see the README.md in that directory
     -   Related: [import exploration](https://github.com/kiteco/kiteco-public/tree/master/local-pipelines/python-import-exploration), which, if I understand correctly, runs package exploration and other logic to e.g. upload results to s3
-    -   As an example of what package exploration produces, I'm attaching the graph it produced for numpy 1.14.0.
+    -   As an example of what package exploration produces, I'm attaching (see the `readme_assets` folder) the graph it produced for numpy 1.14.0.
 For example, if you load the JSON object as `o`, then `o["shards"]["numpy"]["139784536077376"]` will give you the object `numpy.polynomial.tests.test_laguerre.TestEvaluation.c1d` (I just picked one node from the graph at random), and you will see that it has members like `min` `conjugate` and `tofile`, with pointers for each of those to their node from the graph.
     -   (also extracts docstrings)
 -   [Type induction](https://github.com/kiteco/kiteco-public/tree/master/local-pipelines/python-offline-metrics/cmds/type-induction) (the [logic](https://github.com/kiteco/kiteco-public/tree/70fa808fcdec5e776d8a7e3ecacd1960e6bfa4d6/kite-go/typeinduction)), which statistically estimates the return types of functions based on attributes accessed on their return values across Github
-    -   I'm attaching `type-induction-numpy.json.zip` which contains the output of type induction for numpy.
+    -   I'm attaching (see the `readme_assets` folder) `type-induction-numpy.json.zip` which contains the output of type induction for numpy.
 For example, if this JSON file is loaded as `o`, if you look at `o[17]` you will see that there is a 51.9% probability that `numpy.matrix.argmin` returns a `numpy.matrix`.
 -   [Dynamic analysis](https://github.com/kiteco/kiteco-public/tree/master/kite-go/dynamicanalysis), which runs short Python scripts like [this one](https://www.kite.com/python/examples/4810/pandas-get-the-dimensions-of-a-%60dataframe%60) (we have a set of 2-3k of these that cover 50% of all open-source Python libraries when weighed by usages/popularity) and extracts type information at runtime
-    -   I'm attaching 20190320.json.zip which contains all of the information extracted from this process.
+    -   I'm attaching (see the `readme_assets` folder) `20190320.json.zip` which contains all of the information extracted from this process.
 As an example, the JSON object on line 34 tells us that `jinja2.environment.Template.render` is a function that returned a `__builtin__.unicode`
 -   [Extraction of return types from docs](https://github.com/kiteco/kiteco-public/blob/master/kite-go/lang/python/pythonresource/cmd/build/docs-returntypes/main.go)
-    -   I'm attaching docs_returntypes.json.zip which should be pretty self-explanatory.
+    -   I'm attaching (see the `readme_assets` folder) `docs_returntypes.json.zip` which should be pretty self-explanatory.
 My main comment is that, as in other datasets, the large numbers are pointers to other nodes in the graph.

 Several return type sources are unified in [this command](https://github.com/kiteco/kiteco-public/blob/70fa808fcdec5e776d8a7e3ecacd1960e6bfa4d6/kite-go/lang/python/pythonresource/cmd/build/returntypes/main.go).